 By Bro.
 Wayne E. Ross

 First published in 1846, Edgar Allan Poe's “The Cask of Amontillado” is a perennial favorite among scores of readers.
 Poe’s works of horror have influenced writers for more than 150 years and continue to thrill those who read him for the very first time.
-While much of what is read in works like “The Cask of Amontillado” is enjoyed for the surface level murder and mental mayhem, further examination from a different perspective reveals a much more complex and disturbing narrative.
+While much of what is read in works like “The Cask of Amontillado” is enjoyed for the surface level murder and mental mayhem, a further examination from a different perspective reveals a much more complex and disturbing narrative.